Like all databases, graph databases store facts, but they also keep track of how those facts are connected.

-AnzoGraph DB is a massively parallel processing (MPP) native graph database built for analytics at scale (trillions of triples & more), speed and deep link insights.
+AnzoGraph DB is a massively parallel processing (MPP) native graph database built for diverse data harmonization and analytics at scale (trillions of triples & more), speed and deep link insights.
 Use it for embedded analytics that require graph algorithms, graph views, named queries, aggregates, built-in data science functions, data warehouse-style BI and reporting functions.

-AnzoGraph DB is the only graph database that supports both RDF/SPARQL standards and OpenCypher (2019 release).
+AnzoGraph DB is the only graph database that supports both RDF*/SPARQL* standards and OpenCypher (beta signup).
 Use the language you know to get the results you need.

 Zip through graph algorithms like Page Rank, Connected Components, Triangle Enumeration, Shortest Path, and more on your way to analytical truth.

 AnzoGraph includes an RDFS+ inference engine that can create new relationships based on the vocabularies or ontologies in the existing data.
 Follows W3C standards.

 Our engine supports labelled properties under the new proposed W3C standard.
 You can also use OpenCypher soon.
 Apply properties to vertices and edges for extra analytical firepower.

 Extend your analytics with external data science algorithms like correlation, profiling, distributions and entropy analysis with more coming in every release.

 Leverage the power of our MPP graph engine for your own algorithms.
 Use this crucial capability to customize your finished application.

 Cambridge Semantics' AnzoGraph DB completed a load and query of one trillion (1012) triples 100 times faster than any previous solution at the same data scale.Learn More